dell/omnia/docs/source/InstallationGuides/LocalRepo/localrepos.rst

             {"name": "openmpi", "version":"4.1.6"},

-OpenMPI is deployed on the cluster when the above configurations are complete and `omnia.yml <../BuildingClusters/index.html>`_ is run.
+OpenMPI is deployed on the cluster when the above configurations are complete and `omnia.yml <../BuildingClusters/installscheduler.html>`_ playbook is executed.

 For more information on OpenMPI configurations, `click here <../BuildingClusters/install_ucx_openmpi.html>`_.